nick-zanobini/Desk-Monitoring-System/README.md

   * QLight ST-USB Series Signal Tower
   * Raspberry Pi and PiCamera Case

+Here's what you need to do to get started:
 - Flash latest version of Raspian Jesse on to SD Card
 - Connect PiCamera to Raspberry Pi (Silver connectors facing the HDMI port)
 - Install your case on both your Raspberry Pi and PiCamera